Athletic Director - Cegep Andre-Laurendeau

 Noel-Bernier spent the 2013-14 season as the hockey director of the Grand Rapids (Mich.)
 Blades Association before returning to coaching as an assistant coach of the Grand Rapids Griffins of the AHL.
 Among other duties there, he ran the team's power play and coached the forwards.

-Assistant Coach - Harvard - ECAC - IVY LEAGUE
+Assistant Coach - Yale University - ECAC - IVY LEAGUE

-Associate Head Coach - Niagara - Atlantic Hockey
+Associate Head Coach - Niagara University - Atlantic Hockey

 Mark Phalon joined the Niagara University men's hockey staff as associate head coach prior to the 2020-21 season.